moshangyi/mahjong/README.md

 - Make sure all devices are connected to the same Wi-Fi or have correct port forwarding set up for Internet play.
 - Observe robot players to learn the flow and strategy of International Mahjong.
+- Here is a demo video for Solo play: https://www.youtube.com/watch?v=LcIrHsz8K60
-- Here is a demo video: https://www.youtube.com/watch?v=MvDBLyGs1dE&pp=0gcJCcEJAYcqIYzv
+- Here is a demo video for Auto play: https://www.youtube.com/watch?v=kQHz0FtzTI0

 Enjoy playing and learning Mahjong!